dainsaint/garden/src/posts/is-pepsi-okay.md

 It's not as satisfying as Prison
 But you won't mind while the taste is on your lips_

-but i only asked for justice
+but i only asked for Justice
 straight from the tap
 a taste of remorse
 an ounce of regret